fleeasura123/spritecolorchanger/README.md

 - **Preview Speed** - speed of animating the sprites.
 - **Reset** - back to start after the uploading of images/sprites.
 - **Save** - save the updated sprites, output will be on **output.zip output folder**.
+- **Alpha on Color** - will change the alpha of the color.
+If color1 alpha is 255 and color2 alpha is 100 and these 2 colors have the same color threshold, once we change the alpha of color1 it will also change the alpha of color2.
+Therefore, they will have the same alpha, for example, 50 alpha, but we can't go back to 255 and 100 alpha.

 ## Demo
 [![Demo Video](http://img.youtube.com/vi/id/0.jpg)](http://www.youtube.com/watch?v=YOUTUBE_VIDEO_ID_HERE "Video Title")